 Constraints

 Constraints are the building blocks of a Pint contract.
-Simply put, a constraint is a declaration
+Simply put, a constraint is a statement that

 followed by a Boolean expression: